Difference & Diversity

 We teach our children that everyone can be friends, regardless of race, beliefs, gender, sexuality or background.
-We do this through work done in Anti-bullying Week, PSHE (Personal, Social, Health and Economic Education) units - we call this GUS (Growing-Up Skills) - Health Week and Restorative Justice (if any incidents are related to homophobia, this would not be appropriate).
+We do this through work done in Anti-bullying Week, PSHE (Personal, Social, Health and Economic Education) units, Health Week and Restorative Justice (if any incidents are related to homophobia, this would not be appropriate).

 Through the GUS units of work, our children are taught to challenge stereotyping in many ways.
 They are encouraged to think about and discuss statements and questions, such as...

 Is pink a girls' colour?